BIAPT/Example-Analysis/README.md

 Here's a list of good tutorials to get started with python.

-First, if you are a student, Git Hub offers free acces to the best developer tools in one place : [GitHub Student Developer Pack](https://education.github.com/pack).
-You'll have, among many others things, a free month access to DataCamp which is paticularly convenient if you're completely new to the language.
+First, if you are a student, GitHub offers free acces to the best developer tools in one place : [GitHub Student Developer Pack](https://education.github.com/pack).
+You'll have, among many other things, a free month access to DataCamp which is paticularly convenient if you're completely new to the language.

 "[Python in neuroscience](https://github.com/btel/python-in-neuroscience-tutorials)" is a collection of collaboratively-edited tutorials on computational neuroscience methods using Python language.